Local professional green thumbs share their tips for growing gorgeous gardens.

 contact: John Jay Land Management, Katonah

-Background: Former fashion designer, ceramicist, and sculptor, with an MFA from
+Background: Former fashion designer, ceramicist, and sculptor, with an MFA from Columbia and a BFA from Washington University in her hometown of St. Louis, Missouri.

 Design philosophy: “I go for the broad stroke.
 I love hardscaping, sculpting the land, doing the bones.
 I come to plants almost as an afterthought.”